5k-mirrors/poe-live-search-manager/.github/ISSUE_TEMPLATE.md

 - screenshots
 - when and how often does it happen

+Make sure to create separate issues per topic, therefore it's easier to keep the discussion on point.

 I will get back to you as soon as possible.